Cropping outperforms dropout as an augmentation strategy for self-supervised training of text embeddings: Related work

-Transformer-based language models receive a sequence of text tokens as input and produce a separate latent representation for each of the tokens as output \citep{vaswani2017attention}.
-The BERT model \citep{devlin2018bert} and its later variants such as MPNet \citep{song2020mpnet} include an additional classification token \texttt{[CLS]} to serve as a global representation of full sentences in downstream tasks.
-However, only a small fraction of typical BERT training is dedicated to sentence-level tasks, such that \texttt{[CLS]} sentence representations do not usually perform well at encoding sentence-level semantics \citep{thakur2021beir,muennighoff2023mteb,jiang2022promptbert}.
-Likewise, averaging all output tokens to obtain a sentence-level representation does not perform well either \citep{muennighoff2023mteb}.

-To improve sentence-level representations, more sophisticated pooling strategies \citep{wang2020sbertwk} and post-processing techniques \citep{li2020sentence,su2021whitening} have been suggested.
-Alternatively, a token-level model can be fine-tuned with a sentence-level objective, typically using contrastive learning \citep{xu2023contrastive}.
-Here, pairs of similar texts are used as \textit{positive pairs}, which are pulled together in the embedding space.
-Approaches differ in how similar texts are defined.
+These models receive a sequence of text tokens as input and produce a separate latent representation for each of the tokens as output, without any restrictions on the attention patterns, resulting in bidirectional self-attention.
+The BERT model \citep{devlin2018bert} and its later variants such as RoBERTa \citep{liu2019roberta} and MPNet \citep{song2020mpnet} include an additional classification token \texttt{[CLS]} to serve as a global representation of the full text in downstream tasks.
+However, only a small fraction of typical BERT training is dedicated to sentence-level tasks, such that \texttt{[CLS]} representations do not usually perform well at encoding sentence-level semantics \citep{thakur2021beir,muennighoff2023mteb}.
+Simply averaging the embeddings across all tokens to obtain a sentence-level representation does not perform well either \citep{muennighoff2023mteb}.
+Therefore, more sophisticated pooling \citep{wang2020sbertwk} and post-processing strategies \citep{li2020sentence,su2021whitening} have been suggested to improve BERT-derived sentence representations.
+Alternatively, a model pre-trained on the token level can be fine-tuned with a sentence-level objective to improve the sentence-level representations (see below).
+Usually fine-tuning is performed on the average pooling of all tokens or the \texttt{[CLS]} token embedding.